 Many ransomware viruses use sophisticated encryption algorithms to make your files inaccessible.
 The goal of ransomware infections is to demand that you pay a ransom payment to get access to your files back.

-Should I Ignore Ransomware, like .guvara Files Virus?
+Should I Ignore Viruses, Like .guvara Files Virus?

 Via several ways..guvara Files Virus Ransomware infects computers by being sent via phishing emails, containing virus attachment.